 The dirt on roses.
 The first step to ensuring gorgeous roses is making sure your soil is healthy.
 You can arrange to have your soil assessed, or do it yourself with one of the many kits on the market.
 Select rose types that are disease resistant.
 Many new landscape roses, like the Knock Out® series, keep disease at bay.
-You can also mix cinnamon into the soil to help deter fungus.
 Be sure the roses are mulched throughout the season.
 Mulch will hold moisture, adjust soil temperature, minimize weeds, and return nutrients.
 Select a mulch type that is acidic if possible.

 Choose a sunny spot for your roses; they should receive at least five to six hours of direct sunlight daily—the more, the better.
 Provide enough space between the roses to ensure good air circulation, which will lessen the threat of disease.
 Prune your roses early in spring, once the ground has thawed and swelling buds are visible.

 Prune Prudently.
 When pruning, remember to open up the center of the rose shrub to start the growing season on the right foot.
 However, know your specific rose's growth habits, as some shrubs should not be cleared from the middle.
 Make sure to sanitize your pruners with a 10 percent solution of bleach before moving from one plant to the next; this will lessen the spread of disease.
 Do not be afraid to prune fairly aggressively, leaving canes about a foot long.